-Pedaling for Pinot – Eugene Wine Trail
+Pedaling for Pinot Along the South Willamette Wine Trail

 King Estate Winery: Internationally renowned for its Pinot gris, King Estate Winery offers sweeping views of the Lorane Valley, an incredible restaurant featuring a mostly estate-grown seasonal menu and, most important, generous pours.
 The sustainability-minded King Estate is also the largest Biodynamic-certified winery in North America; learn more about biodynamic wineries in the Willamette Valley.

 Chateau Lorane Winery: Surrounded by fir trees and a private lake, the tasting room at Chateau Lorane Winery offers a cozy atmosphere for sampling a variety of rare and uncommon varietals—including Huxelrebe, Marechal Foch, and Baco Noir.

 Saginaw Vineyard: Enjoy a picnic beneath a walnut tree while savoring a glass of wine in Saginaw Vineyard’s bucolic setting.
 Try the winery’s surprising blackberry wine and award-winning blueberry wine.